July 23-24, 2019

 19 July 2018

-All fees include lab manual, lab supplies, all supplemental materials, snacks, and daily use of scrubs.
+All fees include lab manual, lab supplies, all supplemental materials, snacks, a light lunch and daily use of scrubs.
 Financial Assistance is unavailable at this time.
 Course does not include cost of travel or hotel arrangements.

 (Space is limited - No refunds are available.)